 Conclusions

-We found fine-scale variation in microclimate across season and urban land class to shape Ae. albopictus population dynamics and DENV-2 transmission potential through direct effects on larval survival and development rates, and indirectly through carry-over effects on vector competence and fecundity. .
+We found fine-scale variation in microclimate across season and urban land class to shape Ae. albopictus population dynamics and DENV-2 transmission potential through direct effects on larval survival and development rates, and indirectly through carry-over effects on vector competence and fecundity.
+Although sample sizes were limited, our study indicates the potential effects that site-specific environments can have on mosquito demographics and infection dynamics.
 DENV-2 infection and dissemination rates were higher in mosquitoes from rural and suburban land classes than urban ones, and were higher in the fall compared to the summer.
 However, there was no difference in overall infectiousness.
 Therefore, the seasonal differences in VC we observed were due to the direct effects of the larval environment on egg-to-adult survival and development rates, rather than carry-over effects.
 When comparing VC to a calculated VC that did not account for site-specific carry-over effects, we found that not accounting for carry-over effects results in an underestimate of predicted VC in suburban and urban sites in the summer, and an overestimate in the fall.

 The interaction between the larval and adult environments, mediated by carry-over effects, could have complex consequences for adult phenotypes relevant to disease transmission for mosquitoes as well as other organisms.
 Given the devastating impact of disease in other species with complex life histories (e.g. chytridiomycosis in amphibians), carry-over effects in disease transmission are important, though understudied, mechanisms that must be better understood to control disease spread.
 Incorporating relationships between carry-over effects and organismal life-history traits into statistical and mechanistic models will lead to more accurate predictions on the distributions of species, population dynamics, and the transmission of pathogens and parasites.
 Mosquito-borne disease incidence is spatially heterogeneous in urban areas [54], and a better understanding of both the larval and adult environments, including their interaction, could improve the accuracy of fine-scale predictions of disease incidence across a city.